xsuite/xsuite/docs/installation.rst

 Developer installation
 ======================

-The Xsuite packages can be cloned from GitHub and installed with pip in editable mode:
+If you need to develop Xsuite, you can clone the packages from GitHub and install them with pip in editable mode:

 .. code-block:: bash